-FNET is a low-cost, GPS-synchronized wide-area power system frequency measurement network.
+FNET/GridEye is a low-cost, GPS-synchronized wide-area power system frequency measurement network.
 Highly accurate Frequency Disturbance Recorders (FDRs) developed at Virginia Tech are used to measure the frequency, phase angle, and voltage of the power signal found at ordinary 120-V electrical outlets.
-The measurement data are continuously transmitted over the Internet to the FNET server housed at the University of Tennessee.
+The measurement data are continuously transmitted over the Internet to the FNET/GridEye server housed at the University of Tennessee.

-Several applications have been developed which utilize the FNET data.
+Several applications have been developed which utilize the FNET/GridEye data.
 These include:

 - Event detection and location